Valco — corporate social responsibility principles (the real ones)

-Our social responsibility principles, a bit more seriously.
+Corporate social responsibility principles, slightly more serious version.

-Okay, maybe you've seen our social responsibility principles, or lack thereof, and didn't find them funny.
-Even though we take the company's social and environmental responsibility seriously, we also believe our communication should feel real and natural.
-Pretty much every corporate social responsibility text is usually full of so-called bullshit, and we're allergic to that.
+Okay, you might have seen our corporate (ir)responsibility principles and not found them funny.
+While we do take social and environmental responsibility seriously, we also believe our communication has to be genuine and natural.
+The average corporate CSR page is usually stuffed with what's politely called bullshit, and we're allergic to it.

-We take our responsibility toward the environment and the communities we operate in seriously, and our commitment to doing the right thing is very solid.
-Still, we also believe in openness and authenticity, and we think a straightforward and genuine approach to social responsibility, without the extra horse shit, is the best way to make a positive impact.
+We take our responsibility to the environment and the communities we operate in seriously, and our commitment to doing the right thing is pretty solid.
+But we also believe in transparency and authenticity, and we think a straightforward, honest approach to CSR, without the extra horseshit, is the best way to actually have a positive impact.

-We are committed to doing the right thing, and we're not interested in corporate "greenwashing" (apart from our own satirical greenwashing campaign) or any other misleading advertising.
-Our approach is based on openness and authenticity, and we believe that a straightforward approach to corporate social responsibility is the best way to have a positive impact on the communities where we operate.
+We're committed to doing things right, and we're not interested in corporate "greenwashing" (other than our own satirical greenwashing campaign) or any other misleading advertising.
+Our approach is based on openness and authenticity, and we believe a direct approach to corporate social responsibility is the best way to make a positive difference in the communities we operate in.

 Environmental responsibility

-At Valco, we are committed to reducing our environmental footprint.
-Our goal is that every product we sell will be repairable in the future, and already now we aim to minimize electronic waste by repairing faulty headphones instead of replacing them with new ones and throwing the broken ones away.
-On top of that, we take part in Finnish and European battery recycling programs and use as little packaging material as possible, since we ship our headphones in a practical transport package.
-We also encourage our factory to use renewable energy sources, and we pay attention to our sourcing practices to make sure materials and components have been sourced in an environmentally responsible way.
+At Valco we're committed to shrinking our environmental footprint.
+Our goal is for every product we sell to be repairable in the future, and we're already minimising electronic waste by repairing faulty headphones instead of swapping them for new ones and binning the broken pair.
+We also take part in the Finnish and European battery recycling schemes and use as little packaging material as possible, since we ship our headphones in a practical transport package.
+We also push our factory to use renewable energy sources and pay attention to our sourcing practices to make sure materials and components are obtained in an environmentally responsible way.

-At Valco, we are committed to supporting the communities where we operate.
-As a funny "greenwashing joke," we plant a tree for every pair of headphones sold, but it is also a genuinely real effort to support the environment.
-In the future, we at Valco plan to have more products made in Finland and to keep a closer eye on the entire supply chain, and our goal is to be a carbon-neutral company.
-Unofficially, we probably already are, because our own electricity use is also very largely based on renewables, assuming we even use that much of it.
+At Valco we're committed to supporting the communities we operate in.
+As a tongue-in-cheek "greenwashing joke" we plant a tree for every pair of headphones sold, but it's also a genuine effort to support the environment.
+Going forward, we at Valco plan to have more products made in Finland and to keep a closer eye on the whole supply chain, with the aim of becoming a carbon-neutral company.
+Unofficially we probably already are, since our own electricity use is largely renewable-based (to the extent we use any at all).

-At Valco, we are committed to being transparent and accountable in our operations.
-We regularly publish information about our company and our ways of working in our customer bulletin, and we speak openly about our efforts to promote sustainability, ethical business practices, and transparency.
+At Valco we're committed to being transparent and accountable in how we operate.
+We regularly publish information about our company and the way we do things in our customer newsletter, and we talk openly about our efforts around sustainability, ethical business practices and transparency.

 Stakeholder engagement

-At Valco, we are committed to engaging with stakeholders such as customers and employees, understanding their concerns, and gathering feedback on our social responsibility efforts.
-We are committed to being genuine and personal in our communication, and we're not afraid to treat serious matters lightly.
-Third-party consultants have audited our factories for corporate social responsibility, and they have, among other things, Amfori BSCI certification.
-In addition to our own employees, we also take social responsibility for our suppliers and business partners.
+At Valco we're committed to engaging with stakeholders like customers and employees, understanding their concerns and gathering feedback on our CSR work.
+We're committed to being genuine and personal in our communication, and we're not afraid to take serious things lightly.
+Third-party consultants have audited our factories on corporate social responsibility, and they hold Amfori BSCI certification, among others.
+Beyond our own employees, we also take social responsibility for our suppliers and business partners.

 Conclusion

-In summary, Valco is a company committed to social responsibility.
-By repairing all faulty headphones instead of replacing them, reducing waste through minimal packaging, and participating in battery recycling programs, we set a positive example for others in our industry.
-Our commitment to sustainability, ethical business practices, and openness helps us make a positive impact on the communities where we operate.
+In summary, Valco is a company committed to corporate social responsibility.
+By repairing all faulty headphones instead of replacing them, cutting waste with minimal packaging and taking part in battery recycling schemes, we're setting a positive example for others in our industry.
+Our commitment to sustainability, ethical business practices and transparency helps us have a positive impact on the communities we operate in.